 - An active email to send the approval when it is ready.

 - Confirmed, round-trip flight dates, which will be asked for in the application.

 Can Indian Passport holders get a visa on arrival in Singapore?

-- You may enter Singapore by any mode of transport but depart only via air or sea.
-You must have a valid onward air/ferry/cruise ticket departing Singapore within 96 hours; and
+- You may enter Singapore by any mode of transport, but depart only via air or sea.
+You must have a valid onward air/ferry/cruise ticket departing Singapore within 96 hours.

-We advise you to re-check the information you put in both your visa application and SG Arrival Card.
-If the information you fill does not precisely match the information you present at the airport, then it may mean you will be refused entry to Singapore.
+- We advise you to re-check the information you put in both your visa application and SG Arrival Card.
+If the information you fill does not precisely match the information you present at the airport, then you will be refused to enter Singapore.

-The currency used in Singapore is the Singaporean dollar.
-We recommend that you exchange your rupees while still in India, before travelling to the country.
+- The currency used in Singapore is the Singaporean dollar.
+We recommend that you exchange your rupees for dollars while still in India, before travelling to the country.